 I love growing tomatoes and bizarrely for someone who didn’t eat raw tomatoes until I grew them, I love the big tomatoes and they are the ones I want to grow.
 Last year we grew tomatoes that we’ve grown before and of those we’ll repeat three, Orange Banana, Amish Paste, Cour di Bue and I may sneak in some Marmande.
 For new tomatoes we’re going to grow Ethel Watkins Best, Feo de Rio Gordo and Peche Vilmorin Andrieux, this is pink, fuzzy tomato that’s good for stuffing, so that will be fun to try!
 Ma loves cherry tomatoes, and she eats the majority of the cherries that we grow, this season we’re going to try Gardener’s Sweetheart and Millefleur Yellow Vine, this is a centiflor type and I’m hoping that it’ll prevent the wicked splitting issues we had with the yellow cherries last year.

-I do some preserving with the tomatoes I grow, this year all the salsa came from my tomatoes but for canning, I mostly bought tomatoes from the Isle of Wight because of the quantity I needed them in, I did my canning in two section, one of 18kg of tomatoes and another of 9kg.
+I do some preserving with the tomatoes I grow, this year all the salsa came from my tomatoes but for canning, I mostly bought tomatoes from the Isle of Wight because of the quantity I needed them in, I did my canning in two sections, one of 18kg of tomatoes and another of 9kg.
 I don’t have the space to grow enough to can with, I’d need another plot and that is not happening especially given how many people we have on the waiting list at the moment.
-I waited about 18 months for my first half and I think I just got in at a good time, because the grew quadrupled last year!
+I waited about 18 months for my first half and I think I just got in at a good time, because the list quadrupled last year!

 Finally, beans.
 We have purple and green french beans saved so we’llprobably use them again.
 We’re also going to grow Aida Gold Dwarf Beans, they are yellow so we’re growing the spectrum.
 We’re also going to grow Gigantes Soup Runner Beans, runner beans grown them for the beans not the pods and I thought it would be fun to experiment with beans for drying.
 We also have some borlotti bean seeds floating about so if I have room, I’ll try and squeeze them in!
 Although this year I really need to work on bean frames that don’t collapse under the weight of the plants.
 I was thinking about these, anyone used them before?